-The results of flavor evolution in the Earth for both IceCube and KM3NeT are shown in \cref{fig:baryonic1,fig:baryonic2}; in both figures, the vacuum mixing angle is fixed to $\theta=10^{-2}$ and we present oscillation probabilities after traversing 147 km and 14 km for KM3NeT and IceCube, respectively.
+The results of flavor evolution in the Earth for both IceCube and KM3NeT are shown in \cref{fig:baryonic1,fig:baryonic2} (for more details regarding the energy dependence, see the Supplemental Material~\cite{supplemental}); in both figures, the vacuum mixing angle is fixed to $\theta=10^{-2}$ and we present oscillation probabilities after traversing 147 km and 14 km for KM3NeT and IceCube, respectively.
 In \cref{fig:baryonic1}, we show sterile-to-active neutrino oscillation probability, $P_{s\mu}$, in the parameter space of sterile neutrino mass (scanned between $1$ and $10$ keV, values for which a resonance is expected) and $-\epsilon_{ss}$.
 For KM3NeT, sizable values of $P_{s\mu}$ already appear for $-\epsilon_{ss}\gtrsim 30$.
 In the region between $-\epsilon_{ss}\simeq 100$ and $-\epsilon_{ss}\simeq 10^3$, $P_{s\mu}$ for KM3NeT attains values of $P_{s\mu}\gtrsim 10^{-2}$, implying a relatively large muon neutrino flux generated in Earth.
 At around $-\epsilon_{ss}\sim 10^3$, the oscillation probability for IceCube reaches $P_{s\mu}\simeq 10^{-3}$, remaining smaller by $1$--$2$ orders of magnitude compared to that of KM3NeT.
 This is because $P_{s\mu}$ depends on $\sin^2(L/L_{\text{res}})$, and the neutrino propagation length in Earth (along the direction of the 220 PeV neutrino detected by KM3NeT) is about 10 times shorter at IceCube.
 Therefore, at resonance, $P_{s\mu}$ is always expected to be at least two orders of magnitude larger for KM3NeT.
 The figure can be extended to larger values of $-\epsilon_{ss}$ that would require heavier sterile neutrinos to induce a resonance.